linode/docs/docs/networking/native-ipv6-networking.md

 {: .note }
 >
 > The steps provided in this guide require root privileges.
 It is assumed that you will run these commands as the root superuser.
-If you are not logged in as `root` you will need to use `sudo`.
+If you are not logged in as `root` you will need to prefix most commands with `sudo`.
 For more information on privileges see our [Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.

 ## Setting up IPv6